dotnet/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 we need to make sure the preceding instruction is always valid and terminates at our desired instruction boundary.

-Through examination of the `Primary` opcode map, it is obsereved that 0x50-0x5f are all 1 byte instructions.
+Through examination of the `Primary` opcode map, it is observed that 0x50-0x5f are all 1 byte instructions.
 These become convenient padding.

 After each necessary instruction we insert enough padding bytes to fill